-8.4.6.2 [[Set]] ( P, V, Receiver)
+8.4.5.2 [[Set]] ( P, V, Receiver)

-When the [[Set]] internal method of an an exotic indexed delegation object O is called with property key P, value V, and ECMAScipt language value Receiver, the following steps are taken:
+When the [[Set]] internal method of an an Integer Indexed exotic object O is called with property key P, value V, and ECMAScript language value Receiver, the following steps are taken:

-- 1. If SameValue(O, Receiver) is true and P is an array index, then - a.
-Let args be a new List containing P and V. - b.
-Return the result of ToBoolean(Invoke(O, @@elementSet, args)). - 2.
-Return the result of calling the default ordinary object [[Set]] internal method (8.3.7) on O passing P, V, and Receiver as arguments.
+- 1. If SameValue(O, Receiver) is true, then - a.
+Let intIndex be ToInteger(P). - a.
+If SameVaue(ToString(intIndex, P) is true, then - Let args be a new List containing intIndex and V. i. ii. - Return the result of ToBoolean(Invoke(O, @@elementSet, args)). - Return the result of calling the default ordinary object [[Set]] internal method (8.3.7) on O passing P, V, and Receiver as arguments.

-8.4.6.3 IndexedDelegatorCreate Abstract Operation
+IntegertIndexedObjectCreate Abstract Operation 8.4.5.3

-The abstract operation IndexedDelegatorCreate with argument prototype is used to specify the creation of new exotic Indexed Delegation objects.
+The abstract operation IntegerIndexedObjectCreate with argument prototype is used to specify the creation of new Integer Indexed exotic objects.
 It performs the following steps:

 - 11. Let A be a newly created ECMAScript object. - 12.
 Set A's essential internal methods to the default ordinary object definitions specified in 8.3. - 13.
 Set the [[Get]] internal method of A as specified in 8.4.6.1. - 14.
 Set the [[Set]] internal method of A as specified in 8.4.6.2. - 15.
 Set the [[Prototype]] internal data property of A to prototype. - 16.
-Set the [[Extensible]] internal data property of A to true. - 17.
-Return A.
+Set the [[Extensible]] internal data property of A to true.
+17. Return A.

-8.4.7 Built-in Function Objects
+8.4.6 Built-in Function Objects

-The function objects specified in Clause 15 may be implemented as either ordinary function objects whose behaviour is provided using ECMAScript code or as implementation provided exotic function objects whose behaviour is provide in some other manner.
+The function objects specified in Clause 15 may be implemented as either ordinary function objects whose behaviour is provided using ECMAScript code or as implementation provided exotic function objects whose behaviour is provided in some other manner.
 In either case, the effect of calling such functions must be that specified for each one in Clause 15.

-If an implementation provided exotic object is used, the object must have the ordinary object behaviour specified in 8.3 except for [[Get]] and [[GetOwnProperty]] which must be as specified in 8.3.19.
-All such exotic function objects also have [[Prototype]] and [[Extensible]] internal data properties and a [[BuiltinBrand]] internal data property whose value is BuiltinFunction.
+If an implementation provided exotic object is used, the object must have the ordinary object behaviour specified in 8.3 except for [[Get]] and [[GetOwnProperty]] which must be as specified in 8.3.15.
+All such exotic function objects also have [[Prototype]] and [[Extensible]] internal data.

-[[CallI]] and [[Construct]]
+[[Call]] and [[Construct]]